saabzaaev/Strings-Numbers/README.md

   ```
 * ## $\color[RGB]{255,60,100}Substring(Start , End)$
   ```
-  Thesubstring()method extracts characters, between two indices (positions), from a string, and returns the substring.
+  The substring() method extracts characters, between two indices (positions), from a string, and returns the substring.
-  Thesubstring()method extracts characters from start to end (exclusive).
+  The substring() method extracts characters from start to end (exclusive).
-  Thesubstring()method does not change the original string.
+  The substring() method does not change the original string.
   If start is greater than end, arguments are swapped: (4, 1) = (1, 4).
   Start or end values less than 0, are treated as 0.
   ```